okabsd/calico/README.md

 $ extra/watchdog.lua ./calico.sh
 ```

-The `CalicoUploader.php` script used for uploading audio files to a web server.
+The `uploader.php` script used for uploading audio files to a web server.
 Uses [PDO](http://php.net/manual/en/book.pdo.php) to connect to a database.
 To use it, `bin/conf.php` should contain the following variables:

 * `$DB_NAME` - Database driver, name, hostname, port, etc. (see: PDO docs)
 * `$DB_USER` - Database user name.